New factory ring makers & online stores cause market misperceptions.

 to a material called 'wootz,' made in India or the Near East and first seen by Europeans during the Crusades in the city of

 Damascus.
-Wootz steel is the result of a particular alloy and smelting process that creates a material with differing
+Wootz steel is the result of a particular alloying process that creates a material with differing

-crystalline structures (cementite,) that become visible when etched.
+crystalline structures (hard structures called cementite,) that become visible when etched.
 The confusion between the

 two arose because pattern-welding also has a characteristic surface pattern that pervades the actual structure of